Educational Objectives

 4. Provide students with educational opportunities and a variety of clinical experiences that enable them to recognize social determinants of health and work effectively in all primary care settings including underserved and diverse communities.

-• Outcome 5.1 UMB PA students complete a course in legal/ethical issues in in medicine in the first semester of the curriculum.
-Data indicate all students in the classes of 2023 and 2024 successfully passed this course with a grade of 83% or higher.
+Outcome 6.1 UMB PA students complete a course in legal/ethical issues in medicine during the first semester of the curriculum.
+Data indicates all students in the Classes of 2023, 2024, and 2025 successfully passed this course with a grade of 80% or higher.

-• Outcome 5.2 Students are evaluated by preceptors during clinical year on communication, patient education, critical thinking, and evidence-based and patient-centered medicine.
-Data from preceptor evaluations of students in the class of 2022 indicate all students received ratings of above average or excellent in interpersonal communication, prevention/health maintenance, developing differential diagnoses and a working diagnosis, and practicing evidence-based medicine.
-Data for the classes of 2023 and 2024 will be available upon graduation.
+Outcome 6.2 Students are evaluated by preceptors during clinical year on communication, patient education, critical thinking, and evidence-based and patient-centered medicine.
+Data from preceptor evaluations of students in the Classes 2022, 2023, and 2024 indicate all students received ratings of above average or excellent in interpersonal communication, prevention/health maintenance, developing differential diagnoses and a working diagnosis, and practicing evidence-based medicine.
+Data for the Class of 2025 will be available upon graduation.

 Primary care physician assistants contribute to the care of patients throughout all stages of life.
 Traditionally, they work with a Family Medicine Physician, Internal Medicine Physician or Pediatrician to deliver medical care while integrating all that addresses the physical, mental, emotional and spiritual components.
 They provide reliable care within the context of a team and they work in multiple healthcare settings.
 The University of Maryland Baltimore (UMB) PA Program works to teach its graduates the necessary attitudes, knowledge and skills to serve communities in a compassionate, caring and ethical manner.
 The program has adopted the ACGME Competencies as follows: